AbdulrahmanAlsumaih/Team1/UX/readme.md

 ---

 This README provides all the essential details to understand, install, and run the 3D video generation application, including details on the `setup.sh` script and its functions.

+**Developed by Abdulrahman Al Sumaih.**

+---

+Let me know if you need any further changes!